pytorch/pytorch.github.io/_posts/2023-12-15-empowering-models-performance.md

 <p style="line-height: 1.05"><small><em><strong>Fig. 5</strong>: Process of model transformation with graph IR.</em></small></p>

-With our approach, the search time is roughly 60 seconds for one of our largest internal models.
-It is manageable for on-the-fly tasks and
+With our approach, the search time is roughly 60 seconds for one of our largest internal models, which is manageable for on-the-fly tasks.

 ## In the End